Skip to main content

 Create a Chatbot

-1. Click the + button in the chatbot tab row.
+2. Click the + button next to the chatbot selector.

 Create chatbot

-1. A new bot will be created immediately with the default name New Chatbot.
+1. A new bot is created immediately with the default name New Chatbot.

 Rename chatbot

-1. Use Preview to test the chatbot before publishing it.
+1. Use the live preview to test the chatbot before publishing it.

 Chatbot Actions